Fire and Life Safety

 Every building on campus has unique needs and requires its own emergency plan.
-Visit the Fire Warden page to learn more about evacuation plans.
+Visit the Evacuation Warden page to learn more about evacuation plans.

 For more emergency planning resources, visit PSU Emergency Management.

 If you have questions about fire safety or are concerned about your work place safety, please contact EHS for an evaluation.

 The PSU AED Program was created to support the AEDs located in many PSU buildings.
 For more information on this program, including locations and liability rules, click here.